arjunkc/scanner-scripts/README.md

     /opt/brother/scanner/brscan-skey/

 I assume that the basic utilities distributed by Brother work for you.
+This is an important step to get working first.

 Then run